 “Remain but” means people don’t have to go back on their vote.
 It means a change in the political debate that recognises and validates their legitimate concerns.
 It means giving purpose to the last, excruciating two years of British politics.

 The point isn’t to lay out detailed reform proposals in one piece, but to convince fellow Remainers that unless we start thinking and debating what these proposals should be, our movement is morally and electorally vacuous.

 We need to Remain, but not in the EU that exists now.
 Until we offer a way to tackle the flaws in the EU, who can blame Leavers for sticking with their vote?

 Bradley Allsop is a writer based in Belfast.
 Follow him on Twitter.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.